PhysicsCodesLab/TensorLabXD.jl/docs/src/man/spaces.md

-sectors(P::ProductSpace{S, N}) # Return an iterator over all possible combinations of sectors (represented as an `NTuple{N, sectortype(S)}`) that can appear within the tensor product space `P`. blocksectors(V::ElementarySpace) = sectors(V) # make ElementarySpace instances behave similar to ProductSpace instances blocksectors(P::ProductSpace) # Return an iterator over the different unique coupled sector labels hassector # whether a vector space `V` has a subspace corresponding to sector `a` with non-zero dimension hassector(P::ProductSpace{S, N}, s::NTuple{N, sectortype(S)}) # Query whether `P` has a non-zero degeneracy of sector `s`, representing a combination of sectors on the individual tensor indices. dim # total dimension of a vector space or a product space dim(V::GradedSpace, c::I) # dime for sector c in a Graded Space dim(P::ProductSpace, n::Int) # dim for the `n`th vector space of the product space dim(P::ProductSpace{S, N}, s::NTuple{N, sectortype(S)}) # Return the total degeneracy dimension corresponding to a tuple of sectors for each of the spaces in the tensor product, obtained as `prod(dims(P, s))``.
+sectors(P::ProductSpace{S, N}) # Return an iterator over all possible combinations of sectors (represented as an `NTuple{N, sectortype(S)}`) that can appear within the tensor product space `P`. blocksectors(V::ElementarySpace) = sectors(V) # make ElementarySpace instances behave similar to ProductSpace instances blocksectors(P::ProductSpace) # Return an iterator over the different unique coupled sector labels blocksectors(W::HomSpace) # Return an iterator over the different unique coupled sector labels, i.e. the intersection of the different fusion outputs that can be obtained by fusing the sectors present in the domain, as well as from the codomain. hassector # whether a vector space `V` has a subspace corresponding to sector `a` with non-zero dimension hassector(P::ProductSpace{S, N}, s::NTuple{N, sectortype(S)}) # Query whether `P` has a non-zero degeneracy of sector `s`, representing a combination of sectors on the individual tensor indices. dim # total dimension of a vector space or a product space dim(W::HomSpace) # Return the total dimension of a `HomSpace`, i.e. the number of linearly independent morphisms that can be constructed within this space. dim(V::GradedSpace, c::I) # dime for sector c in a Graded Space dim(P::ProductSpace, n::Int) # dim for the `n`th vector space of the product space dim(P::ProductSpace{S, N}, s::NTuple{N, sectortype(S)}) # Return the total degeneracy dimension corresponding to a tuple of sectors for each of the spaces in the tensor product, obtained as `prod(dims(P, s))``.